 A word of warning: sometimes updating Chrome early can have disastrous effects, as it did for users running Chrome 79.
 We recommend waiting a day or two to see if the latest browser versions are stable and bug-free.

 The good news is that once a new version is safe to install, even less tech-savvy people should find the process of updating Chrome to be fairly straightforward.
 These simple steps will walk you through updating Chrome on your iPhone, Android smartphone, Windows 10 PC and macOS devices.
+They can also help update the best Chromebooks too.

 How to Update Google Chrome on Mac and Windows